ml-jku/neural-gyrokinetics/pages/index.md

 [TODO I think the fokker plank connection sounds weird, maybe just probabilistic vs path-average? ]

-Fully resolved gyrokinetics simulations are often prohibitively expensive and lead to practictioners relying on **reduced order models**, such as quasilinear models (for example QuaLiKiz [[10](#ref-qualikiz)]), which are fast but severely limited in generalization and accuracy.
+Fully resolved gyrokinetics simulations are prohibitively expensive and lead to reliance on **reduced order models**, such as quasilinear models (for example QuaLiKiz [[10](#ref-qualikiz)]), which are fast but severely limited in generalization and accuracy as they entirely neglect the nonlinear term $\mathbf{v}_\chi \cdot \nabla f$.
+However, machine learning (neural) surrogate models have the potential to overcome this limitation if we develop methodologies that can cope with the complex nature of 5D data.

 ## Our Approach

-We start from the principle that **modeling the entire 5D distribution function directly is unavoidable** if the goal is to properly capture the physical phenomena.
-Moreover, challenges of runtime and memory requirements are amplified when dealing with this kind of high-dimensional data.
+Our intuition is that **modeling the entire 5D distribution function is vital** to accurately model and comprehend turbulence in Plasmas.

-<strong> <span>&#8618;</span> <em>So, now what?</em> </strong> There is no architecture out there that can natively handle 5D inputs.
+Therefore we require techniques that can process 5D data.
+The classic repertoire of an ML engineer comprises a variety of different techniques.
+Let's break it down whether there are suitable to proccess 5D data.

 - **Convolutions?** There is no out-of-the-box convolution kernel for &gt;3D, so they need to be implemented either directly, recursively, or in a factorized manner.
 Regardless, convolutions become expensive and memory-intensive. [[11](#ref-cnn)]
-- **Transformers?** ViTs can be applied to any number of dimension (provided proper patching / unpatching layers), but their quadratic scaling makes them unfeasible in our 5D setting. [[12](#ref-attention), [13](#ref-vit)]
+- **Transformers?** ViTs can be applied to any number of dimension (provided proper patching / unpatching layers), but their quadratic scaling makes them unfeasible in our 5D setting due to quickly growing sequence lengths. [[12](#ref-attention), [13](#ref-vit)]
 - **Linear Attention?** Vision Transformers with linear attention such as the Shifted Window Transformer (swin) [[14](#ref-swin)] overcome quadratic scaling by performing attention locally in a simple way, making them an handy candidate for our case.
+However, to date, no implementation of swin Transformer exists that can process 5D data.

+<strong> <span>&#8618;</span> </strong> There is no architecture out there that can natively handle 5D inputs. <strong><em>So, now what?</em></strong>

-We generalize the local window attention mechanism, together with patching merging and unpatching layers, to n-dimensional inputs by generalizing the (patch and window) partitioning strategy used in these layers.
-Standalone implementation of the n-dimensional swin layers can be found [on github](https://github.com/gerkone/ndswin).
+We generalize the local window attention mechanism used in Swin Transformers, together with patch merging and unpatching layers, to n-dimensional inputs.
+To this end, we generalize the (patch and window) partitioning strategy used in these layers to be able to process inputs of arbitrary dimensionalities.
+A standalone implementation of our n-dimensional swin layers can be found [on github](https://github.com/gerkone/ndswin).
+The figure below provides an illustration on how we extend (shifted) window attention to n dimensions.

 <figure style="text-align: center;">
     <img src="imgs/archv2.png" alt="nD swin attention in the 5D case" width="100%">